 What is ectopic pregnancy?

-Endometriosis--a condition in which the tissue normally inside the uterus grows in other areas of the pelvis.
+- Have endometriosis.
+This is when uterine tissue grows in other areas of the pelvis.

-Sexually transmitted diseases (these can cause infection and scarring in the
+- Have a sexually transmitted disease.
+This can cause infection and scarring in the

 What are the symptoms of an ectopic pregnancy?

 Women with an ectopic pregnancy may have irregular bleeding and pelvic or belly (abdominal)

 pain.
 The pain is often just on one side.
 Symptoms often appear 6 to 8 weeks after

 the last normal menstrual period.
 If the ectopic pregnancy is not in the fallopian